QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 The system finally thermalizes when the energy in soft and hard components becomes comparable.
 This happens at the time

 with the thermalization temperature $T = C_2 \alpha_S^{2/5} Q_S$.
 Here $C_1$ and $C_2$ are $\mathcal O(1)$ constants~\cite{Baier:2002bt,Baier:2011ap}.
-This time scale is parametrically $\alpha_S^{-1/10}$ longer than when stage II ends and therefore only cleanly distinguishable at asymptotically small values of the coupling.
+This time scale is parametrically $\alpha_S^{-1/10}$ longer than when stage two ends and therefore only cleanly distinguishable at asymptotically small values of the coupling.

 The bottom-up thermalization scenario provides an intuitive picture of equilibration at weak coupling.
 It is remarkable, given the complexity of the thermalization process in QCD, that this scenario allows one to relate the final thermalization time and temperature to the scale for gluon saturation in the nuclear wavefunctions.